From Our “Ask a Question” mailbag: “What is a Trust?”

 In the alternative, if the settlor lives in Philadelphia or Cherry Hill, New Jersey, where probate fees are lower, a revocable living trust might be an unnecessary expense, but if that same person has concerns about future creditors, then forming and funding an irrevocable trust might be an excellent choice.

 At one time trusts were tools that had significant ongoing costs, which limited them to the wealthy.
 This is no longer true.
-Changes to the tax code and to state laws allow trusts to provide significant asset protection with virtually no ongoing costs.
+Changes to the tax code and state laws allow trusts to provide significant asset protection with virtually no ongoing costs.

-Depending on your situation, having a trust may provide you huge advantages.
-For example, no matter how little money you have, if you are a parent of a minor child your will should set up a testamentary trust to hold any inheritance that would otherwise pass to the minor child.
+Depending on your situation, having a trust may provide you tremendous advantages.
+For example, no matter how little money you have, if you are a parent of a minor child, your will should set up a testamentary trust to hold any inheritance that would otherwise pass to the minor child.
 Without a trust, a petition need be filed with the Orphans’ or Surrogates’ Court to appoint a trustee to manage the inheritance until the child reaches age 18.

-The best way to determine if a trust can address your own unique situation and goals is to meet with an experienced estate-planning attorney.
+The best way to determine if a trust can address your unique situation and goals is to meet with an experienced estate-planning attorney.
 If you would like to know more, feel free to contact me for a free consultation.

-Wills Trusts and Estates, It’s All We Do!
+Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!